pingcap/docs-cn/migrate-large-mysql-to-tidb.md

     # "local": Default backend.
 The local backend is recommended to import large volumes of data (1 TiB or more).
 During the import, the target TiDB cluster cannot provide any service.
     # "tidb": The "tidb" backend is recommended to import data less than 1 TiB.
 During the import, the target TiDB cluster can provide service normally.
 For more information on the backends, refer to https://docs.pingcap.com/tidb/stable/tidb-lightning-backends.
     backend = "local"
     # Sets the temporary storage directory for the sorted Key-Value files.
-The directory must be empty, and the storage space must be enough to hold the largest single table in the data source.
+The directory must be empty, and the storage space must be greater than the size of the dataset to be imported.
 For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage, which can use I/O exclusively.
     sorted-kv-dir = "${sorted-kv-dir}"

     [mydumper]